jroivas/cxx-kernel/README.md

 ## Building

 You need C and C++ compiler, nasm and CMake.

+For example:

+    sudo apt-get install build-essential nasm cmake

+To build for specific target, you need cross compiler.
+For example i686-elf-gcc from here: https://github.com/lordmilko/i686-elf-tools
+Download and install it to your path.

 First clone this git repository, and update musl libc source code:

     ./3rdparty/musl/update_musl.sh